tylerreckart/tylerreckart.com-v2/src/posts/higher-order-functions-in-haskell.md

 getAdults(users); // [{ name: 'USER1' ... }, { name: 'USER2' ... }, { name: 'USER3' ... }, { name: 'USER4' ... }]
 ```

-And, while those were just a few simple examples of higher order functionss, I think that they really help to illustrate just how useful these functions are when it comes to performing calculations by defining what stuf *is* rather than by steps to perform an arbitrary state change.
+And, while those were just a few simple examples of HOFs, I think that they really help to illustrate just how useful these functions are when it comes to performing calculations by defining what stuf *is* rather than by steps to perform an arbitrary state change.